Mindkosh/image-classification-labeler/README.md

 # A simple Image classification annotation tool
 -------------------------------------------------------------

-This is a python based graphical tool that lets you quickly flip through datasets of images to categorize them.
+This is a python based graphical tool that lets you quickly browse through datasets of images to categorize them.
 \
 The original script was written by Ryan Mones - https://github.com/rmones/tkteach